 Animal Sciences | Population Biology

 Zusi, Karen, "Landscape Factors Impacting Survival of Sympatric Red-Necked Wallabies (Macropus Rufogriseus) and Swamp Wallabies (Wallabia Bicolor) in Urbanized Areas" (2010).
 Independent Study Project (ISP) Collection.
-Paper 913.
+913.